colidom/colidom/README-EN.md

 </div>

--   👨‍🎓 `Studying` a higher degree in Web Applications Development at [IES Puerto de la Cruz - Telesforo Bravo](https://www3.gobiernodecanarias.org/medusa/edublog/iespuertodelacruztelesforobravo/).
+-   👨‍🎓 `Studying` a higher degree in Web Applications Development at <a href="https://www3.gobiernodecanarias.org/medusa/edublog/iespuertodelacruztelesforobravo/" target="_blank">IES Puerto de la Cruz - Telesforo Bravo</a>.
 -   💼 `Working` as an E-commerce Developer for [Prestashop](https://www.prestashop.com/) and [Woocommerce](https://woocommerce.com/).
 -   🌱 `Improving` my skills as a Front-end Developer with technologies such as JavaScript, Jquery, HTML5, CSS3 and in the Back-end with PHP.